sanctuary Guidelines

 Can people stay overnight?

-Meditation Mount is designed for day pilgrimage and visitation, and there are no overnight facilities, with an exception for those who are registered as over-night participants in our multiple-day retreats.
-Visitors to the area can select from a number of places to stay in the nearby towns of Ojai, Ventura, or Santa Paula.
+Meditation Mount is designed for day activities, and there are no overnight facilities, with the exception of those who are registered as overnight participants in our multiple-day retreats.
+Guests to the area can select from a number of places to stay in the nearby towns of Ojai, Ventura, or Santa Paula.

 Can I bring food and drinks to Meditation Mount?